 But faith has a gruesome face when it’s performed by fanatics.
 We are often reminded of that through war reports from The Middle East.
 When you kill in the name of God, you are so far away from him as possible, and this leads to a very interesting question: Since faith in God can create complete opposite action, is the faith in Him most likely based on a need for a God, and tailored to fit the believer’s purpose?

-The Christians believe that the creation is a result of a will, and the atheists claim that it’s a result of chance.
+The Christians believe that creation is a result of a will, and the atheists claim that it’s a result of chance.
 But does it really matter if there is a God or not?
-Our responsibilities as humans will regardless remain the same; and the meaning of life will always be to take care of it the best way possible.
+Our responsibilities as humans will remain the same regardless, and the meaning of life will always be to take care of it the best possible way.

 One thing all of us should focus more on is the concept of kindness and mercy.
 Jesus practiced wisdom that radically gave us insights on how to live together in peace and before him, Buddha, did a similar concept.
 Rightly understood, the Quran is full of insights into human behavior, just like the Bible.
 But both holy books are largely misused to build up hierarchies claiming the truth in order to rule.
 We must learn to see through this.
 We must learn to handle the locust of temptations and the false prophets permeating all societies.
 And get rid of the hypocrisy within ourselves.